cornell-zhang/catalyst2018/projects/Rapid Target System/README.md

 Goal
 ---
-The maze is square with a single wall that extends halfway through the middle of the maze.
-The floor of the maze is entirely wood and is the same color except for an all black square that signifies the target location.
+The maze is a square covered all all sides with a wooden wall and has a single wooden wall that extends halfway through the middle of the maze.
+The floor of the maze is entirely wood except for an all black square that signifies the target location.
+The wood all have same color.
 The goal is to program the robot to reach the target at the shortest amount of time.

 Design tips